denizcandarcan/business-card/README.md

 # Business Card

-Business card design to show people a short summary about yourself maded with React JS.
+Business card design to show people a short summary about yourself with using React JS.

 ## Demo
 [Link](https://denizcandarcan-businesscard.netlify.app/)